NPellet/lambda-wrappers/README.md

 - Wrap the handlers with Sentry (you could also use a lambda layer for that)
 - Automatically parse and validate the inputs based on schemas
 - Sanitize the outputs: API Gateway's responses and SQS failed batch items
-- Pre-fetch a bunch of secrets from the secret manager (do not put secrets in the env variables !)
+- Pre-fetch a bunch of secrets from the secret manager (you should not have them defined in environment variables !)
 - Have static type safety
 - Overcome the shortcomings of Opentelemetry's Lambda auto-instrumentation